jarvelov/vue-form-json-schema/README.md

 // Import vue-form-json-schema
 import VueFormJsonSchema from 'vue-form-json-schema';

-// Import all core componets
+// Import all core components
 import { VueFormJsonSchemaCoreComponents } from 'vue-form-json-schema-core-components';

-// Or: Import only some core componets
+// Or: Import only some core components
 // import { vfjsSelect, vfjsTextarea } from 'vue-form-json-schema-core-components';
 // const components = { vfjsSelect, vfjsTextarea };